apecloud/kubeblocks/docs/user_docs/Introduction/introduction.md

 ### Declarative API
 Declare the desired abilities a database needs in YAML configurations, apply it with KubeBlocks, then a state-of-art database management platform is on hand.
 A database provider has no need to care about workflows and struggle with the infrastructure.
 ### Cloud-Native & Cloud-Neutral
-KubeBlocks is designed for multi-clouds, it shields discrepancies in clouds, enables users to conduct their multi-clouds strategy.
+KubeBlocks is designed for multi-clouds, it shields discrepancies of clouds provided by different vendors, enables users to conduct their multi-clouds strategy.
 It is also open-sourced to relieve the anxiety about vendor lock-in.